bartvanraaij/blog/src/pages/about.md

 ---
 ## About me
 I'm Bart, a web developer based in Nijmegen, the Netherlands.
-I'm currently employed as Development Team Lead at [Linku](https://linku.nl), where I work with a team of talented people to create bespoke web applications, websites and mobile apps.
+I'm currently employed as Development Team Lead at [Linku](https://linku.nl), a digital agency where I work with a team of talented people to create bespoke web applications, websites and mobile apps.

 Most of my development work is done with either [PHP](https://www.php.net/) and [Symfony](https://symfony.com/) or [TypeScript](https://www.typescriptlang.org/) and